xiaofeng94/SAS-Det/README.md

 - Download various [RegionCLIP's pretrained weights](https://drive.google.com/drive/folders/1hzrJBvcCrahoRcqJRqzkIGFO_HUSJIii).
 Check [here](https://github.com/microsoft/RegionCLIP/blob/main/docs/MODEL_ZOO.md#model-downloading) for more details.
 Create a new folder `pretrained_ckpt` to put those weights.
 In this repository, `regionclip`, `concept_emb` and `rpn` will be used.

 - Download [our pretrained weights](https://drive.google.com/drive/u/1/folders/1TAr7nZSvpB6nCZCC6nXBw6xgmMmlL0X9) and put them in corresponding folders in `pretrained_ckpt`.
+Our pretrained weights includes:
+    - `r50_3x_pre_RegCLIP_cocoRPN_2`: RPN weights pretrained only with COCO Base categories.
+This is used for experiments on COCO to avoid potential data leakage.
+    - `concept_emb`: Complementary to RegionCLIP's `concept_emb`.

 ## Evaluation with released weights